-You can access your Private JVM tool from your cPanel control panel under the "Preference" section of your cPanel control panel.
+You can access your Private JVM tool from your cPanel control panel under the "Mocha Tools" (Paper lantern theme) or "Preference" (x3 theme) section of your cPanel control panel.

 1) Installing your Tomcat instance:

 In order to deploy your private JVM Tomcat instance, first you need to install an Apache-Tomcat from the left drop-down located inside our Private JVM tool area - then choose Apache-Tomcat version from the right drop-down and click on the INSTALL button.

 That will deploy the Tomcat instance in your home directory.